kwame-mintah/terraform-azurerm-template/README.md

 1. Have a [Azure Portal](https://portal.azure.com/) account.
 2. You will need to create a Service Principal with a Client Secret [follow instructions](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#creating-a-service-principal-in-the-azure-portal).
+3. Other permissions needed are Azure Key Vault and Azure Storage for the Terraform client.

 ## Usage